During your stay

 Our Welcome and Orientation Days take place during the first two to three weeks in September and March, respectively.
 Our program includes:

-- Administrative matters: final enrollment with h_da (paying the semester contribution fee & receiving your Campus Card) & information sessions on important topics (such as how to open a bank account, how to sign up for classes, how to apply for a residence permit etc.) & a welcome meetup at your department
+- Administrative matters: information sessions on all the things you need to know (such as how things work at h_da, how to open a bank account, how to sign up for classes, how to apply for a residence permit etc.) & a welcome meetup at your department

 - German language and culture: There will be pre-semester German classes as well as a workshop on intercultural awareness